findy-network/findy-wallet-pwa/tools/env/README.md

    anymore, `make clean` will remove all the generated data and allocated resources.

-1. [Option UI] Start wallet development environment.
+1. Start wallet development environment.
 On the root of this repository, run `npm install` and `npm start`.
 Wallet application is launched and you can access the service with browser in address http://localhost:3000

+   **Register Alice's Web-Wallet**

+   Follow the guides on [Findy Wallet](http://localhost:3000) and register the first wallet holder by name Alice which make easire to follow these samples.

-1. [Option Backend] Build playground environment with CLI tool.
+1. Build playground environment with CLI tool.
 It's usually good idea to have some test data at the backend before UI development or application logic itself.
 Now, when your whole stack is running thanks to step one you can easily play with it from the command line.